firozkhan18/technologies-notes/architecture-diagram.md

 9. **Deadlock Prevention**: Microservices are designed to avoid blocking calls, ensuring high availability.
 10. **Memory Leak Prevention**: Kubernetes manages container resource usage, monitoring with tools like Prometheus to identify and mitigate memory leaks.

 This diagram and explanation encapsulate a robust architecture designed to handle performance and reliability across various system components.
-Let me know if you'd like further details or adjustments!

-The diagram you've provided represents a **Spring Boot Cloud Microservices Architecture** with several key components integrated, such as:

-1. **API Gateway**: Acts as the entry point for all client requests.
-2. **Eureka Discovery Service**: Provides service discovery for microservices.
-3. **Configuration Server**: Manages application configuration in a centralized way.
-4. **Multiple Microservices**: Each service is focused on a specific domain, e.g., Authentication, Customer Management, Sales, Inventory, etc.
-5. **Event-Driven Communication via Kafka**: Kafka is used for asynchronous communication between microservices through events.
-6. **Security with OAuth2 / JWT**: Security for API calls and services via token-based authentication.
-7. **Redis for Caching**: Optimizes performance for frequently accessed data.
-8. **CI/CD Pipeline**: Automates build and deployment using Jenkins, Docker, and Kubernetes.
-9. **Databases**: Each microservice interacts with its respective database.
-10. **Observability**: Includes monitoring tools like Prometheus, Grafana, ELK stack, and Jaeger for logging, metrics, and distributed tracing.

 ### Validation & Considerations:
 Overall, the diagram is a solid representation of a typical **Spring Boot Cloud Microservices** architecture using **Spring Cloud** components, **Kafka** for messaging, **Redis** for caching, and other supporting infrastructure like **OAuth2**, **Prometheus**, **Grafana**, **CI/CD**, and **Databases**.